Award-winning response to challenge of stroke

 Furthermore, the American Heart Association has recognized ETMC Tyler with multiple achievement awards for successfully using the “Get With the Guidelines” program, the premier quality-improvement program developed by the AHA and the American Stroke Association in the categories of coronary artery disease, heart failure or stroke.
 In one of our educational efforts we partnered with KLTV on the popular campaign “Know Stroke.”

 Know the risk factors of stroke

-Some risk factors are unavoidable, such as being male, having diabetes, being over 55, having a family history of stroke, or being African-American.
+ETMC teaches East Texans that some risk factors are unavoidable, such as being male, having diabetes, being age 55 or older, having a family history of stroke or being African-American.
 Other risk factors can be controlled:

 - Cigarette smoking (doubles the risk)

 - Having high cholesterol and/or high blood pressure